-During inclement weather or other emergencies, check georgetown.edu/campus-life/safety-and-emergency-preparedness/ or call (202) 687-SNOW for information on whether the university is open.
-If the University announces a "liberal leave" policy in the event of inclement weather and announces that classes will meet as scheduled, then a faculty member who believes that it is unsafe to come to campus may elect to cancel his or her class by notifying the students by email through MyAccess (and notifying the appropriate program offices of this decision).
+During inclement weather or other emergencies, check georgetown.edu/campus-life/safety-andemergency-preparedness/ or call (202) 687-SNOW for information on whether the university is open.
+If the University announces a "liberal leave" policy in the event of inclement weather and announces that classes will meet as scheduled, then a faculty member who believes that it is unsafe to come to campus may elect to cancel their class by notifying the students by email through MyAccess (and notifying the appropriate program offices of this decision).